thithiri/kissyface-xyz/README.md

 [run.sh](./src/nautilus-server/run.sh) can be used as it is as it has already been configured for allowed endpoints.

 ## Nautilus deployment proof

+The server has been run in an enclave and successfully served `process_data` request.
+We can show to judges upon requests.

+For demo, the server is deployed on Railway EC2.

 ```shell
 [ec2-user@ip-172-31-35-131 kissyface-xyz]$ cat out/nitro.pcrs
 db1e3213fda48ad590368b72dcc3e7791b345601b3e6d332926a1d73404da47303905c7fd5d02566e9f4283b5f4f4e1f PCR0